-- 135. WFP follows corporate environmental and social standards.
+135. WFP follows corporate environmental and social standards.
 PSNP actions contribute to sustainable resource management, facilitating conservation practices to promote sustainable natural resource management.
-WFP supports smallholder farmers in the prevention and reduction of soil erosion and depletion. - 136.
-WFP actively minimizes the generation of waste by-products by treating and disposing of unrecoverable waste in an environmentally sound manner, and avoids the generation of
+WFP supports smallholder farmers in the prevention and reduction of soil erosion and depletion.

+136. WFP actively minimizes the generation of waste by-products by treating and disposing of unrecoverable waste in an environmentally sound manner, and avoids the generation of hazardous waste.
+Pollution prevention and control practices are tailored to specific hazards and consistent with internationally recognized approaches and standards.

-- hazardous waste.
-Pollution prevention and control practices are tailored to specific hazards and consistent with internationally recognized approaches and standards. - 137.
-WFP upholds the human rights principles of accountability to and rule of law, participation and inclusion, and equality and non-discrimination for all people.
+137. WFP upholds the human rights principles of accountability to-and rule of law, participation and inclusion, and equality and non-discrimination for all people, especially groups that are likely to be excluded such as women, children and persons with disabilities.
 Activities are implemented in ways that respect people's needs, rights and capacities.
 WFP will safeguard the personal data of beneficiaries, make all efforts to prevent the use of child labour and forced labour in WFP activities, and promote inclusion and participation of the people who are most marginalized and vulnerable to food insecurity, such as persons with disabilities.
 WFP uses the Washington Group Short Set of Disability Questions to facilitate the identification of persons with disabilities within target populations and the integration of disability inclusion into protection risk assessments.
+WFP is committed to the United Nations Disability Inclusion Strategy.
 WFP integrates attention to gender equality and women's empowerment into all of its activities and provides targeted beneficiaries with accurate, timely and accessible information.
 WFP will ensure that affected people have safe access to effective complaints and feedback mechanisms.
 There is zero tolerance for sexual exploitation and abuse committed by and against WFP employees.